Lokriz/CV/README.md

-# CV
-Хранилище в дополнение к резюме с работами в Python и Matlab (формата PDF)
+# Test repository with small Python and Matalb projects